eng-vendita

 The final notarial deed (Atto notarile)

-The final stage involves signing The purchase agreement (Contratto di compravendita) in the office of a Notary (Notaio), who will inspect all documents.
+The final stage involves signing The purchase agreement (Contratto di compravendita) in the office of a Notary (Notaio).
+The Notary (who is a public official under Italian law) will intervene in the acquisition process and inspect all the documents necessary for the purchase that the real estate agent will provide.
+Notaries act on behalf of the Government and NOT on behalf of the buyer or seller and are completely neutral.
 It is important keep in mind that at the time of signing the main contract the buyer is obliged to pay taxes and notary fees, only after the signing of the deed will be possible.
 Notary fees depends on the complexity of the act and the value of the property (the higher value the less %).
 On average, the cost of notary services is not more than 3%.
 The notary sends all the information to the competent authorities - Real Estate Registry, Cadastral Office, Tax Office.
 Registration of property rights requires from five days to two months, depending on the municipality where the property is located.
 However, property passes to the new owner at the time of signing of the deed, together with the property keys.

 The purchase taxes